joepeskett/kf-tools/README.md

 Docker:

-* If you want to build your own docker images to use with the components, then you will need to
+* If you want to build your own docker images to use with the components, then you will need to install docker.